-Yes, you can learn powwow by reading books.
-However, one thing I have found over the years is that most books are severely lacking in the HOWs of the charms and others, like Long Lost Friend, have the instructions hidden throughout that you must piece together.
+Yes, you can learn about powwow by reading books, but one thing I have found over the years is that most books are severely lacking in the HOWs of the charms and others, like Long Lost Friend, have the instructions hidden throughout that you must piece together.
 For more specific instruction, you will probably need an actual teacher (in the real world).
 I offer as much as I can here on this site to get you started, and it's a pretty big start actually.
 This site has more information about Powwow than you'll find anywhere else, so don't disregard it.
-I've included all the movements and gestures as I've learned them from various teachers over the years.
-I've been fortunate enough to get in contact with just the right people at just the right times, and they've shared a wealth of information with me.
-While I can't reveal all that I've learned, I have shared more than anyone else who publishes on the subject, so take it while it's here! :)
+I've included all the movements and gestures as I've learned them from various sources over the years.

 There are some within the academic community that feel Powwowing absolutely MUST be learned in person, and passed down in the traditional manner.
 However, much (if not the majority) of Powwowing in Pennsylvania is based off of charms found within The Long Lost Friend.
 That book has been in continuous print since the beginning of the 1800's.
 In the past two hundred years, it has sold over half a million copies.
 There is no evidence in Pennsylvania of there being over a half a million lineaged practitioners of Powwowing.
 However, there are many practitioners.
 It simply does not make sense that all Powwowers are lineaged.
 The reality is that people buy the book, like what they see, and some of the charms work for them.
 That's probably how the vast majority of Powwowers learned their trade.

 I learned a few charms from my original teacher.
-A few years later, I met another woman who taught me two charms and how to work them.
+A few years later, I met another woman who taught me two charms.
 That's it, just two.
-Both charms are found in the Long Lost Friend, although the wording is not quite the same.
 Since those days, I met countless Powwowers from all over the state who have shared bits of information with me.
 When I started piecing together information for this website, I wanted to focus on as much academic work as I could, so I studied and learned more on my own.
 It would be impossible for me to claim that my Powwowing was a lineaged practice because only a small handful of charms were passed onto me.
 I've expanded my practice tremendously since those early days.

 WHY IS POWWOW FOR CHRISTIANS, CANT NON-CHRISTIANS DO IT TOO?

 Powwow, as we know the system, did not exist prior to the coming of the German-speaking immigrants to the state of Pennsylvania.
 Here, in the culture that was forming that would become known as PA Dutch, some of the old magical grimoires (like Albertus Magnus, for example) would become a part of the early settler's attempts at medical work.
-When Hohman wrote The Long Lost Friend, this began the actual tradition that we call Powwow, but only after later editions of his book were published and the title renamed to "Powwows".
-It was a simple system based on the older grimoires that taught Christian-based charms and cures for common household ailments and troubles.
+When Hohman wrote The Long Lost Friend, this began the actual tradition that we call Powwow, but only after later editions of his book were published and the title renamed to "Powwows"(although there are at least two claims that the word "powwow" - or something similar - was used as early as the late 1700's, but it's hard to verify since they are written after the fact) It was a simple system based on the older grimoires that taught Christian-based charms and cures for common household ailments and troubles.
 So contrary to common misconception, the magics used in Powwow did not necessarily stem from pre-Christian pagan magical systems (at least, there's no evidence to suggest this) but rather they come straight from Judeo-Christian mysticism and Christian folk magic.
 There are two charms known as the Merseburg Incantations that are sometimes believed to be the ancient roots of powwowing, but all they really are are examples of ancient healing charms.
 There is no evidence to support that these have become the powwowing tradition, as some like to suggest.
 Indeed, ALL cultures have healing techniques and home remedies and folk magics in their history.
 Powwow's roots stem from Judeo-Christian roots.

 History and culture are the real teachers here and, in my personal opinion, there is no Powwow quite like the real thing; here in Pennsylvania within the PA Dutch culture.
 There are still quite a few older folks who remember Powwow.
 In my church, an old PA German Reformed church, Powwow is discussed quite a bit.
 Many of the congregation can remember Powwow in their families and/or local communities; which is no surprise really because almost all communities had a Powwow in those days.

-For the best research on Powwow, I recommend looking directly to the source of Powwow's traditions; Albertus Magnus, Hohman, Romanusbuchlein, 6th and 7th Books of Moses, and the Bible.
+For the best research on Powwow, I recommend looking directly to the source of Powwow's traditions; Albertus Magnus, Hohman, Romanusbuchlein, and the Bible.

 DO I HAVE TO BE PENNSYLVANIA DUTCH TO BE A POWWOW?